Magazine

 Here at Ellevest, we’re all about investing toward your goals — the long-term ones, that is.
 After all, the stock market has returned an annual average of 10% since 1928.
 We typically recommend investing any money you won’t need for at least two years into a diversified investment portfolio.

-First: Your emergency fund should always, always be saved in an account that you can access anytime and is NCUA- or FDIC-insured.
-That’s not money you want to lock up or take chances with, even if the risk is small.
+short-term financial goals.
+Doing this will give you a clear picture of how much you’ve reserved for your emergency fund — and make it less tempting to dip into it when you don’t really need it.
+But whether you choose to divide it up from your other short-term goals or not, your emergency fund should always be saved in an NCUA- or FDIC-insured account that you can easily access anytime.
+This isn’t money you want to lock up or take chances with, even if the risk is small.
 If you need it, it needs to be there.
-We recommend a savings account.
+We recommend a high-yield savings account.

 Savings accounts